bakie/docs/vim/docs/README.md

 `ZQ` - same as `:q!`

 `:saveas filename.txt` - save the file as filename.txt in the current working directory.
-You can also pass an absolute path.
+You can also pass an absolute path or change directory using the `:cd path_of_directory`

 ## Executing external commands
 `:! ls -al ~` - run the command and show the results